Digital Chocolate: Awards

 In 2009, the company's game Brick Breaker Revolution won an IGN award for Best Artistic Design.

 Mobile Entertainment named the company "best mobile games developer" in 2006 and 2007.

 In 2006, Digital Chocolate received nine IGN Game of the Year awards.
 Its game Tornado Mania! was awarded Wireless Game of the Year with a "perfect 10" score, and the company was named Best Developer.

 In 2012, the company's game Army Attack was nominated for the "Social Networking Game of the Year" in the Academy of Interactive Arts & Science's 15th Annual Interactive Achievement Awards.

-The company has been included in The Red Herring Global 100.